martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 <h2>Why use pipx?</h2>

-[pipx](https://pypa.github.io/pipx/) resolves these issues by installing each package within its own virtual (sandboxed) environment (think of it like a version of Flatpack that specifically works for Python packages).
-All of the hard work (creating the virtual environment, integrating the app within that environment, and adding the app's executable to the use automatically taken care of.
+[pipx](https://pypa.github.io/pipx/) installs each and every Python package within its own virtual environment; in turn, this completely removes the potential for such longer-term issues.

 <h2>Great!
 Where can I find it?</h2>